CharlesEwel/introcodereview2/readme.md

 ## Description

-This website makes use of forms and branching to suggest a vacation destination that is dependend on user input.
+This website makes use of forms and branching to suggest a vacation destination that is dependent on user input.

 ## Setup/Installation Requirements